Melbourne’s first Jews

-By 1841 there were enough Jews to organize a religious quorum or minyan, and on 12th September 1841 the first organized Jewish congregation was established.
+By 1841 there were enough Jews to organise a religious quorum or minyan, and on 12th September 1841 the first organised Jewish congregation was established.
 In April 1844 a grant of a half acre site of land at what is now known as 472 Bourke Street was made for the embryonic Jewish community, on which to erect a Synagogue.
 The administrator of the Port Phillip District, Captain Buckley, received a presentation from the

 Congregation in appreciation of his efforts on behalf of the small group of Jewish settlers.
 By 1847 a small building for use as a Synagogue, seating 100, was erected on the rear of the site.

 In those early times the Synagogue was in a very convenient location.
 Ships coming from Europe came up the Yarra River as near as Elizabeth Street and the goods including “slops clothing” were delivered to many traders in both Elizabeth and Queen Streets close to the Synagogue precinct.

 In December 1850, the new separated colony of Victoria was proclaimed to much joy.
 In July 1851, gold was discovered in Central Victoria, and the gold field towns of Ballarat, Bendigo, Maryborough, Stawell and St Arnaud were soon to flourish.
 This was to alter the whole future of Victoria and also the Melbourne Hebrew Congregation (MHC).
 The Congregation was modelled on the religious traditions of the Great Synagogue, Dukes Place Aldgate in London, whose modern Synagogue building was erected in 1790.
 It is interesting to recall some of the records of that Congregation, especially marriage, subsequently linked to our own MHC: